Photo courtesy of Rod Morris

 The Westland Petrel/tāiko are the last remnant of a unique ecosystem.
-They are one of the few petrel species that remain on the mainland of New Zealand, breeding only on the west coast of the South Island.
+They are one of only two petrel species that still breed exclusively on the mainland of New Zealand.
+Their only breeding colony is located on the West Coast of the South Island, near Punakaiki.
 Several species of burrowing petrel once bred in similar terrain on the North and South Islands of New Zealand.
-However, commercial fishing, introduced predators, habitat modifications, and human food-gathering, have decimated seabird populations, completely wiping them out from mainland sites.
-The Westland petrel numbers only 2000 breeding pairs making it Vulnerable on the IUCN’s Red List and At Risk on New Zealand’s classification system.
+However, commercial fishing, introduced predators, habitat modifications, and human food-gathering, have decimated seabird populations, completely wiping them out of some mainland sites.
+The Westland petrel numbers only 6,200 breeding pairs making it Endangered on the IUCN’s Red List and At Risk on New Zealand’s classification system.

 The Westland Petrel needs our help so it doesn’t go the way of other petrel species!

-Species: Tāiko / Westland Petrel / Procellaria westlandic
+Species: Tāiko / Westland Petrel / Procellaria westlandica

 Location: Endemic to the coastal foothills of Punakaiki